newrelic/newrelic-telemetry-sdk-specs/configuration-and-logging.md

 # Logging

 SDK implementations **MUST** write troubleshooting and error information to a log file by whatever means is the most idiomatic for the language.
-SDKs **MAY** choose to write to an existing application log or they **MAY** log to their own file.
+SDKs **MUST** provide a mechanism to configure the destination and verbosity of the log.

+SDKs also **MUST** provide a way of disabling or silencing the SDK's logging.

-Logs should be used judiciously and generally only in exceptional error cases or when needed for SDK supportability.
+When enabled, logging should be used judiciously and generally only in exceptional error cases or when needed for SDK supportability.